jvkec/jvkec/README.md

 # hi, i'm john 👋

-i'm currently studying computer engineering at the university of toronto.
+i'm currently studying ece @ the university of toronto.
 i like building stuff that’s useful — sometimes with code, sometimes with caffeine.

 <!--